SPDA36/Portfolio_Projects_B_Johnson/README.md

 # Brandon Johnson

-This is an introduction page about myself.
+This is an introduction section about myself.
 Thanks for stopping by!
+My projects are in the files above.

 ## About Me